LukeMilsom/T1A3---Terminal-App/src/README.md

 My implementation began with a pen and some paper drawing out and designing the logic, adding a human touch to the design process, stepping away from technology to begin engineering my ideas.
 Step 2 of my implementation plan was to begin the project management, I used Trello as my primary tool for project management I assigned myself cards with a schedule, a deadline, a to do list, a defects list, and more tools to aid in the production of this CLI application.

-my Trello board can be found here - [https://trello.com/b/j4C1WFzE/t1a3-terminal-application](https://trello.com/b/j4C1WFzE/t1a3-terminal-application)
+my Trello board can be found <a href = "https://trello.com/b/j4C1WFzE/t1a3-terminal-application">here</a>

 <img src ="images/Screen Shot 2020-09-29 at 8.17.25 pm.png">